 Imported from the UK several years ago, Ginny is the typical ‘bomb-proof’ cob, she’s perfect on the lead-rein, in the school and out on the hills- and is even happy to ‘pop’ a jump or two!

-Although she’s just starting, and has a long way to go- we all think, thanks to her calm and willing nature- she’s already showing real promise.
+Although she’s really just starting, and has a long way to go- we all think, thanks to her calm and willing nature- she’s already showing real promise.

 Small riding ponies are surprisingly difficult to find in Bulgaria, so when a friend decided to sell little Jacko- we snapped him up!